r-grandorder/tri-hermes/src/Novels/Apocrypha/Vol-2.md

 Archer spoke Rider of Red’s true name.
 The young man known as Achilles nodded once with a grave attitude, like a pupil receiving a lesson.

+---
----Lancer of Black was unarmed.
+Lancer of Black was unarmed.
 He wasn’t wielding his spear, and merely rode his horse.

 Dragon Tooth Warriors became roused up as they sensed the approach of a Servant.
 It wasn’t just one or two hundred of them.
 A force of over five hundred Dragon Tooth Warriors tried to swarm him.